12 Family-Friendly Outings Near Killeen, Texas

 12. Lake Travis Zipline Adventures

 Is there anything better than getting a bird's eye view of the area?
 Race across the canyons and Lake Travis for a thrilling tour of Austin Hill Country with Lake Travis Zipline Adventures.
 Then, make a splash as you navigate an obstacle course across the water with Waterloo Adventures.

-Consider this list a starting point as you begin to dive into your Fort Hood duty station, because there is so much more (yes, more) that this area has to offer in terms of family fun!
+Consider this list a starting point as you begin to dive into your Fort Cavazos duty station, because there is so much more (yes, more) that this area has to offer in terms of family fun!